Updates from Andrea Orem

 Here’s why it works:

 • It’s personal.
-You’re showing up in their inbox, not buried in a feed.
+You’re showing up in their inbox, not buried in a feed based on an arbitrary algorithm.

 • It converts.
 Like, way more than social.
 (Some stats say 6x higher.
 I believe it.)